open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

 operating system, and we probably don't want to confuse the metrics backend.

-If we export the metrics using **Delta Temporality**, we will have to remember the last value of **everything single permutation we've encountered so far**, because if we don't, we won't be able to calculate the delta value using `current value - last value`.
+If we export the metrics using **Delta Temporality**, we will have to remember the last value of **every single permutation we've encountered so far**, because if we don't, we won't be able to calculate the delta value using `current - last`.
 And you can tell, this is super expensive.

 Making it more interesting, if we have min/max value, it is **mathematically impossible** to reliably deduce the Delta temporality from Cumulative